 From crypto and porno scams to innovative album promotion from Berlin-based hiphop to Amazon declaring war and Supreme getting the drop

 Over the past 365 days, we’ve been dedicated to researching, writing and publishing interesting articles on a slew of relevant digital marketing topics for your reading pleasure on OMR Daily.
 Full disclosure: not all articles are created equally.
-Some never lived up to the traffic expectations, while other articles were perhaps lacking in informational chops TV broadcasters dominating on YouTube.
-Others, however, were absolute top-performers.
+Some never lived up to the traffic expectations, while some articles were perhaps lacking in informational chops, others, however, were absolute top-performers.
 Happy reading!

 Number 10: The Supbot story

 We’re starting off our list right where we left off in 2018—with streetwear brand Supreme.
 Anyone who knows anything about fashion knows that people Supreme go bonkers for nearly anything the NYC-fashion brand releases, or “drops” (for more on that check out number 5 below).
 The items in their online shops sell out in seconds—to even have a chance at purchasing articles, online shoppers employ bots to automate the entire process.
 It’s a massive business offshoot and the sector is highly competitive.
 That makes Dante Laviolette’s story even more impressive.
 About a year ago, teenager Laviolette decided to program his own Supreme bot from his parents’ home in Toronto.
 Within 5 months of its release, Supbot has been downloaded over 20K times and generated nearly $300K in revenue.
 Pretty good, eh?